haniii88/new-things-every-day-77/README.md

-/* New Things Every Day — Da 77 */
+/* New Things Every Day — Day 77 */
 /* Generates a daily activity record with a random indicator */

 function dailyLog77() {